jon-brandy/CTF-WRITE-UP/Asset/function overwrite/README.md

 5. **No canary** and **no pie**.
 6. Let's make the program executeable by run ->  `chmod +x vuln`.
 7. Now let's run the program without the gdb.
-8. Let's input the value the program want.
+8. Let's input values the program want.

 ![image](https://user-images.githubusercontent.com/70703371/189645969-8fe297d5-7054-4a6b-8b37-a9ddd0fc1ee1.png)